NEW moms who have particular difficulty breastfeeding may be at greater risk of postpartum depression, a new study suggests.

 On the other hand, ACOG also says that depression screening can benefit new mothers and their families, and “should be strongly considered.”
 Focusing screening on women with risk factors for postpartum depression could be the best route, Stuebe noted.
 “And our study suggests that this (breastfeeding difficulties) may be a risk factor,” she said.

-You have read this article Breastfeeding / Depression / Research and Studies with the title Breastfeeding problems tied to moms’ depression.
-You can bookmark this page URL http://chrisinha-belezaestilo.blogspot.com/2012/07/breastfeeding-problems-tied-to-moms.html.
+with the title Breastfeeding problems tied to moms’ depression.
+You can bookmark this page URL https://chrisinha-belezaestilo.blogspot.com/2012/07/breastfeeding-problems-tied-to-moms.html.
 Thanks!

 No comment for "Breastfeeding problems tied to moms’ depression"